Kevin Taumata: Television career

 Taumata moved with his family to the Inner West of Sydney at the age of 8.
 He began his acting career at the age of 14 obtaining work as an extra on Heartbreak High.

-In 1999 he landed a role on Nine Network's Murder Call.
+In 1999, he landed a role on Nine Network's Murder Call.

-He has featured prominently in the SBS television series Pizza, Swift & Shift Couriers and Housos.
+He has featured prominently in the SBS television series Fat Pizza, Swift & Shift Couriers and Housos.

 In 2014, he starred in the comedy reality television series Bogan Hunters on Seven Network's 7mate, as "Kev the Kiwi".

 In 2019, he starred in the sixth season of the popular sitcom Fat Pizza, entitled "Fat Pizza: Back in Business" on Seven Network's 7mate.

 When Housos won the Logie Award for Most Outstanding Light Entertainment Program in 2014, Taumata was with the show's director Paul Fenech to accept the award in Melbourne.
 As a nod to bogandom, they both wore jeans, suit jackets covered in tattoo designs, and thongs.